methodicalcloud/everythingshouldbevirtual.com/_posts/2016/2016-11-18-ansible-provision-docker-swarm-mode-1-12-cluster.md

 {: .notice--warning}

+> **Version Notice**: This post references Ubuntu 16.04 which has reached end-of-life.
+Package names and commands may differ on Ubuntu 22.04/24.04 LTS.
+{: .notice--info}

 Lately I have been working quite a bit with the latest Docker Swarm Mode released in Docker 1.12 and so far it has been pretty awesome.
 The days of spinning up a Docker Swarm cluster with all of the